dobriban/stat-431-project/README.md

 * N v Dorelman et al, [Aerosol and Surface Stability of SARS-CoV-2 as Compared with SARS-CoV-1, N Engl J Med 2020 ](https://www.nejm.org/doi/full/10.1056/nejmc2004973).
 An influential article evaluating the stability of SARS-CoV-2 and SARS-CoV-1 in aerosols and on various surfaces, and estimating their decay rates using a Bayesian regression model.
 Good example of using sophisticated statistical methods to tackle an important problem.
+See the [supplement](https://www.nejm.org/doi/suppl/10.1056/NEJMc2004973/suppl_file/nejmc2004973_appendix.pdf), pages 3-5 for their methods.

 * C.J.
 Wang et al., [Response to COVID-19 in Taiwan Big Data Analytics, New Technology, and Proactive Testing](https://jamanetwork.com/journals/jama/fullarticle/2762689).
 An apparently effective set of measures in Taiwan.